Starboard nominates four to eBay's board, wants outsider as CEO

 Reuters reported last week, citing people familiar with the matter, that Starboard would nominate a minority slate of directors.

-board along with Marvell Technology Group’s Matt Murphy, who was backed by Starboard.
+EBay also made changes to its board last year following requests from activist investors Elliott Management and Starboard.
 Elliott owns 4% of eBay.

-Last month Intercontinental Exchange Inc (ICE), the owner of the New York Stock Exchange, said it had approached eBay Inc to explore “a range of potential opportunities.”
-But it said eBay had “not engaged in a meaningful way” and it was not in negotiations regarding the sale of all or part of eBay.

 EBay sold StubHub to ticket reseller Viagogo Ltd for $4.05 billion in November.
-The company has said that it plans to release an update on the classifieds business by the middle of the year.
+The company has said that it plans to release an update on the classifieds business by the middle 2020.

 EBay’s shareholder meeting is expected to be held in June.

-Reporting by Svea Herbst-Bayliss in Boston Akanksha Rana in Bengaluru; editing by Saumyadeb Chakrabarty and Steve Orlofsky
+Reporting by Svea Herbst-Bayliss in Boston and Akanksha Rana in Bengaluru; editing by Saumyadeb Chakrabarty, Steve Orlofsky and Maju Samuel